 If you want to start your own business, you need to be ready to invest some money.
 Set a budget and plan your finances to be able to cover both the initial investment and the ongoing expenses.

 When calculating the initial costs, don’t forget to include things such as licenses and permits, legal fees, inventory and equipment, property leases, branding, insurance, and similar.

-The second step is to anticipate how much money you will need to keep your business running before you start turning profit.
-Put on paper how much it would cost you to pay for 12 months worth of rent, salaries, utilities, marketing, supplies, production etc.
+The second step is to anticipate how much money you will need to keep your business running before you start turning a profit.
+Put on paper how much it would cost you to pay for 12 months’ worth of rent, salaries, utilities, marketing, supplies, production, etc.